 There are resources across the web to help you learn how to make a regular expression to match the text you want.
-We've also found that RegExr is an online tool that works well for building the perfect regular expression.
+We've found that ChatGPT is amazing at building the perfect regular expression.
+There are also online tools like RegExr that are really handy.